justinwalsh/daux.io/docs/01_Features/Table_of_contents.md

 Adding a table of contents becomes very easy with Daux.io

+## Manual

+Add `[TOC]` anywhere in your document and it will be replaced by a table of contents.

+You can add it more than once in a page.

 ## Automatic

+> Works only for html mode

 A table of contents can be added automatically to all pages.